Introduction

 To interact with it:

-- delete nodes with right click,
+• delete nodes with right click,

-- use the pen tool (hotkey
+• use the pen tool (hotkey 2) to add nodes,

-) to drag nodes or to adjust the interpolation curve, - click on the node to invoke the tempo dialog to set the exact BPM value, or to set tempo by tapping:
+• click on the node to invoke the tempo dialog to set the exact BPM value, or to set tempo by tapping:

 Mute and solo

-hotkey or via the context menu) for the convenience of isolating chunks of notes without disabling the tempo/pedal/etc. automation at the same time.
+Individual clips can be muted via the M hotkey or the context menu in the pattern roll.
+Except for automation, all clips can be soloed (with the S hotkey or via the context menu) for the convenience of isolating chunks of notes without disabling the tempo/pedal/etc. automation at the same time.

 All clips that are explicitly or implicitly muted (muted by others) are displayed as dimmed: